twnlink/LinuxED/README.md

 # LinuxED
 LinuxED is an alternative installer for EnhancedDiscord that works on Linux.
 This project is not affiliated with Discord, or EnhancedDiscord in any way.
 I made this while learning Python and I'm aware of how messy, inconsistent, and poorly coded this script looks.

+# LinuxED has been discontinued
+EnhancedDiscord has reached End of Life, thus all remaining official support has been dropped.
+So LinuxED should be shut down as well.

 # Operating systems supported
 LinuxED supports most major distributions of Linux, MacOS, and even Windows.
 It also supports all versions of Discord (PTB, Stable, Canary, etc.)